Easy Ways to Make Money with Everyday Garbage

 8 Ways to Make Money from Garbage

-Should this sound attractive enough and you’re ready to make a few extra bucks by exerting some effort, continue reading.
+Should this sound attractive enough, and you’re ready to make a few extra bucks by exerting some effort, continue reading.

 1. Recycle Cooking Oil

-Solid Waste Authority says that cooking oil dumped by households in America, ranks among the topmost reasons for drainages and sewers to clog during winters.
+Solid Waste Authority says that cooking oil dumped by households in America ranks among the topmost reasons for drainages and sewers to clog during winters.

 Authorities spend millions of Dollars every year to clear these drainages.
-Accumulated fat also provides ideal breeding conditions for disease causing pathogens.
+Accumulated fat also provides ideal breeding conditions for disease-causing pathogens.

-Refer: Recycle for Money: 29 Things You can Recycle Near You for Cash
+Refer: Recycle for Money: 29 Things You Can Recycle Near You for Cash

 2. Aluminum Cans